 WHAT’S THE WORD?

 If you already have a word program on your computer but don’t know anything about it, you may be surprised to find it is ready for use.
-Alternatively it may just be a trial version to give you a look at the program.
-Once the 7 day trial period is over, you lose access.
-If you like the program and wish to subscribe, you can follow the prompts the program gives to go online and purchase a subscription.
+Alternatively it may just be a trial version.
+If you decide to check it out, you trial period will end at some point and you will lose access.
+If you want to use the program from there, you have to pay for it.
+If you want to subscribe, you can follow the prompts the program gives to go online and purchase a subscription.

-Whether you have a basic version of a word program or a full version, it should already be installed and ready for use.
+If your computer came with a full version of a word processing program it should be installed and ready to use.

 You can have multiple pages in a single document file or just one page.
 The page size settings and margins will determine how much information will fit on a page.
 The font type, pt size and line spacings will also play a part in how much room the overall text takes up.

 Once the file is saved it can be reopened at a later date and worked on, or added too.
 Once changes or edits are made you can just resave the file.

 When you change any of the default settings to alter the appearance of your document etc this is called formatting.
 Templates for various styles or layouts are available in the program but you will be restricted by the templates parameters.

 You may have to make your own adjustments to make things look how you want.

 How and Where to Obtain a Word Program?

 Free to use versions or trial versions of word programs are available to use online or download.
 But surprise, surprise…you might already have a basic version installed on your computer when you bought it, that you didn’t even know about.